Syncfusion AI Assistant

 Getting started with standalone Vue PDF Viewer

-This section explains how to create the PDF Viewer component and configure its available functionalities in a Vue 2 application using Vue-CLI with client-side rendering.
-The standalone PDF Viewer renders PDFs locally in the browser without requiring a backend web service.
+This section explains how to create the PDF Viewer component and configure its available functionalities in a Vue 2 application using Vue CLI with client-side rendering.
+The standalone PDF Viewer renders PDFs locally in the browser without requiring a server.

 Prerequisites